Case Study 16: 3D Hardware Alignment Workflows

 Center STEP Axis is armed here.
 The next click should be either a planar/circular feature on an imported STEP body or, if a STEP component is selected, a KrakenOS surface whose axis should be used as the target.

-The same badge mechanism is used by Obj->LED, Center Row->Ray, and Source Target.
+The same badge mechanism is used by Obj->LED, Center Row->Optical Axis, and Source Target.

 Rotate Imported STEP Hardware